metrico/cFlux/README.md

 ```
 CLICKHOUSE_SERVER=my.clickhouse.server npm start
 ```

+The server attempts emulating an InfluxDB instance with basic features and can accept data from Telegraf and other line clients.

 ##### POST Metrics `/write`
 The `/write` endpoint expects HTTP POST data using the InfluxDB line protocol:
 ```